regrunge/react-fullpage-custom-loader/README.md

 ```

 ## Example
-For a small React templating example: `cd` to react-fullpage-custom-loader/example and `npm start` or check it out [here](https://regrunge.github.io/react-fullpage-custom-loader/)
+For a small React templating example: `cd` to react-fullpage-custom-loader/example and `npm start` or check it out [on its Github page](https://regrunge.github.io/react-fullpage-custom-loader/)

 ## Usage